 Not connected in such a way as to bring into question the ability of one to act independently of the other (relates to parties to a transaction).

-The interest in a trust property of the beneficiary of a trust (i.e. an equitable interest, by way of contrast with the legal or nominal interest of the trustee).
+The interest in a trust property of the beneficiary of a trust (that is, an equitable interest, by way of contrast with the legal or nominal interest of the trustee).
 A beneficial interest includes a potential beneficial interest for stamp duty purposes.

 1. A person for whose benefit trust property is held; or

 2. A person designated in a will as the recipient of a bequest.

 In good faith, honestly (for example, bona fide transaction).

 Means the business of agriculture, pasturage, horticulture, viticulture, apiculture, poultry farming, dairy farming, forestry or any other business consisting of the cultivation of soils, the gathering of crops, the rearing of livestock or the propagation and harvesting of fish or other aquatic organisms.